Sertraline: Depression

-Multiple controlled clinical trials established efficacy of sertraline for the treatment of depression.
-Sertraline is also an effective antidepressant in the routine clinical practice.
-Continued treatment with sertraline prevents both a relapse of the current depressive episode and future episodes (recurrence of depression).
+In meta-analyses, sertraline efficacy is similar to that of other SSRI antidepressants, with an odds ratio for response in clinical depression of between 1.44 and 1.67.
+However, as with other antidepressants, the nature and clinical significance of this effect remain disputed.
+A major study of sertraline in a broad primary care population found improvements in general mental health, quality of life, and anxiety.
+However, it failed to find significant effects on depression in either the mildly or severely depressed, and the clinical relevance and accuracy of the positive effects found have been questioned.

 In several double-blind studies, sertraline was consistently more effective than placebo for dysthymia, a more chronic variety of depression, and comparable to imipramine in that respect.
-Sertraline also improves the depression of dysthymic patients to a greater degree than psychotherapy.
+Sertraline also improves the functional impairments of dysthymia to a similar degree whether group Cognitive-Behavioral Therapy is undergone or not.

-Limited pediatric data also demonstrates reduction in depressive symptoms in the pediatric population though remains a second line therapy after fluoxetine.
+Limited pediatric data also demonstrates a reduction in depressive symptoms in the pediatric population though remains a second-line therapy after fluoxetine.

 Comparison with other antidepressants

 In general, sertraline efficacy is similar to that of other antidepressants.
 For example, a meta-analysis of 12 new-generation antidepressants showed that sertraline and escitalopram are the best in terms of efficacy and acceptability in the acute-phase treatment of adults with depression.
 Comparative clinical trials demonstrated that sertraline is similar in efficacy against depression to moclobemide, nefazodone, escitalopram, bupropion, citalopram, fluvoxamine, paroxetine, venlafaxine, and mirtazapine.
-Sertraline may be more efficacious for the treatment of depression in the acute phase (first 4 weeks) than fluoxetine.
+Sertraline may be more efficacious for the treatment of depression in the acute phase (first four weeks) than fluoxetine.

 There are differences between sertraline and some other antidepressants in their efficacy in the treatment of different subtypes of depression and in their adverse effects.
 For severe depression, sertraline is as good as clomipramine but is better tolerated.
 Sertraline appears to work better in melancholic depression than fluoxetine, paroxetine, and mianserin and is similar to the tricyclic antidepressants such as amitriptyline and clomipramine.
 In the treatment of depression accompanied by OCD, sertraline performs significantly better than desipramine on the measures of both OCD and depression.
 Sertraline is equivalent to imipramine for the treatment of depression with co-morbid panic disorder, but it is better tolerated.
 Compared with amitriptyline, sertraline offered a greater overall improvement in quality of life of depressed patients.